 In 1887, the settlement became a station on the Strong City & Superior division of the Atchison, Topeka & Santa Fe Railroad.
 When a post office was established on August 29, 1887, the town’s name was changed to Burdick in honor of Ms. Burdick, the girlfriend of a Santa Fe Railroad official.

 In 1889, the Lutherans built a church, and Mission Friends soon did the same.
 A Methodist church was organized in 1892, and its parishioners also built a church.

 In the fall of 1889, Edwin Perrson, Burdick’s first postmaster, opened a store where Gary Hageburg now has his meat market.
 Many businesses were established during the next 35 years, including two mercantile stores, a drug store, a grocery store, a hat shop and a millinery store, doctor and dentist offices, restaurants, and a harness store.
 A school was also built a little west of the town.

 During the first two decades of the 20th century, Burdick attracted large crowds for rodeos, fairs, baseball games, displays of farm products, and other entertainment.

 By 1910, the town had a population of about 225 people and boasted a bank, a money order post office, telegraph and express offices, and several churches.

-However, in the next decades, the population of Burdick would fall and the high school closed its doors in 1957, at which time students went to school at Lincolnville in Marion County.
-The grade school continued into the 1960s when those students were also sent to Lincolnville.
+However, in the following decades, the population of Burdick would fall, and the high school closed its doors in 1957, at which time students went to school at Lincolnville in Marion County.
+The grade school continued into the 1960s, when those students were also sent to Lincolnville.
 Today the grade school building has been the home of the American Legion Post and serves as the center for community activities.

-Though Burdick is an unincorporated community, it still maintains a post office.
+Though Burdick is an unincorporated community, it still maintains a post office and has a population of about 60.
 The area remains a farming and cattle ranch area.
 Burdick’s famous citizen is former Kansas Senator Nancy Landon Kassebaum-Baker.